soundasobject21/arduino-api-server/README.md

 ## Getting Started

-1. Download this repo or [use it as a template](https://github.com/stephiescastle/arduino-api-server/generate)
+1. Download/clone this repo or [use it as a template](https://github.com/stephiescastle/arduino-api-server/generate)
 2. Create your database

    ```